-Banks should, as a matter of best practice, back-test their loss ratesimpairment estimations against their actual losses on a regular basis.
+Banks should, as a matter of best practice, back-test their loss rates on a regular basis.
 Supervisory expectation is that this would occur at a minimum every 6 months.

-In addition, banks should be sufficiently prudent, when considering the writeback/reduction of existing provisions ensuring, ensure that the revised estimates and assumptions reflect the current economic condition and the current view of the expected economic outlook.
+In addition, banks should be sufficiently prudent when considering the writeback/reduction of existing provisions ensuring that the revised estimates and assumptions reflect the current economic condition and the current view of the expected economic outlook.